uviclibraries/html-css/act-3.md

  }
 ```
 - Note that in HEX language, `#000000` is 100% black (technically, no colours) and `#FFFFFF` is 100% white (technically, all colours).
-- If you have time, try this online colour picking tool: (htmlcolorcodes)[https://htmlcolorcodes.com/].
+- If you have time, try this online colour picking tool: [htmlcolorcodes](https://htmlcolorcodes.com/).

 <img src="images/act-3/htmlcolorcodes-demo.png" alt="htmlcolorcodes website example">

 - **<mark>Important</mark>**: make sure that you always include a hastag `#` as part of the HEX code.

+### Playing with text

 - CSS does far more than change colours, so let's move on to another CSS fundamental: **changing the look of text**.
 - The following table lists some changes that you can make to text.
 In our `about.html` page, you could apply these changes to headings (`h1`, `h2`, `h3`, etc.), or paragraphs (`p`), or lists (`ul`, or `ol`).
 - **Choose some properties and their corresponding values from the follwing table** and see if you can get them to work on your text.
 Remember to **save your `about.html` file and refresh your browser as you confirm your changes:**